 The Walls House is a good example of Classic Revival vernacular residential architecture from the turn of the 20th century.
-The residence remains integral to its original construction, situated at road’s edge and is a reminder of days of horse and wagon roads.
+The residence remains integral to its original construction, situated at road's edge and is a reminder of days of horse and wagon roads.
 It is surrounded by a fallow field.
-It currently functions seasonally as a community library and museum.
+Until early 2000, the homestead functioned seasonally as a community library and museum.
 Its interior offers a fine example of typical family-life in rural New Brunswick.

 The "outside kitchen" or "back kitchen", repositioned from its original site, was seasonally used during warm summer days to prepare the home's food and harvest while avoiding uncomfortable conditions and thus denotes a bygone era.

 Source: Village of Blackville, Village Office, Site File #08-05